-Chapter will facilitate and require all staff and volunteers to attend the National Safeguarding Team's (NST) safeguarding training at the relevant level and to refresh this training every three years, as per the current guidance provided by the NST.
-Chapter will also facilitate and require all staff and volunteers to attend the Cathedral's in-house safeguarding training at an appropriate level and other safeguarding training as relevant.
+Chapter will facilitate and require all staff and volunteers and regular contractors to attend the National Safeguarding Team's (NST) safeguarding training at the relevant level and to refresh this training every three years, as per the current guidance provided by the NST.
+Chapter will also facilitate and require all staff and volunteers to attend any further training as recommended by the NST.
+The Duty Pastoral volunteers will undertake the Cathedral's in-house safeguarding training.
 Chapter will facilitate and/or provide Safer Recruitment training for all HR staff and recruiting managers.